JetixWP/really-simple-featured-audio/readme.txt

 You can get support at the forums here or via support@jetixwp.com.

 == Changelog ==

+= 1.0.1 =
+- New: Support for TwentyTwent-Five theme
+- Fix: Missing generate_dynamic_css method at Frontend class
+- Fix: Deprecated use of self callable for PHP 8.2+ support
+- Improvement: Upgrade Freemius SDK v2.10.0 the Composer way
+- Improvement: Other minor improvements
+- Improvement: Update translations

 = 1.0.0 =
 - New: All new JWP Audio Player